sebsjames/maths/docs/index.md

 ```

 ## Closed intervals
-The `sm::range` class specifies a closed interval [a, b] to get min/max pairs:
+The `sm::range` class specifies a closed interval [a, b] to get min/max pairs.
+It's a small class, but it gets frequent use.
 ```c++
 #include <sm/vvec>
 #include <sm/range>